skip to main content

 8:45 - 9:30 a.m.

-Presented by Jane Philpott, Former Minister of Health, Dean of the Faculty of Health Sciences, Queen's University
+Presented by the Hon.
+Jane Philpott, MD, Former Federal Minister of Health, Dean of the Faculty of Health Sciences, Queen's University

 Known as a changemaker with impeccable integrity, the Honourable Jane Philpott lives to serve the greater public good.
 Her desire to create a healthier, more just world has been the driving force throughout her career which has seen her work as a family doctor in West Africa and Ontario, as a Member of Parliament and Cabinet Minister, a health sciences academic, and a daring leader.
 As a driving force behind the national conversation on improving access to primary health care, she delivers compelling talks on building a healthier future for Canada.